Enduring Love (film)

-Enduring Love is a 2004 British psychological thriller film directed by Roger Michell and written by Joe Penhall, based on the 1997 novel of the same name by Ian McEwan.
+Enduring Love is a 2004 psychological thriller film directed by Roger Michell and written by Joe Penhall.
+It is based on the 1997 novel of the same name by Ian McEwan.
+The film stars Daniel Craig, Rhys Ifans, Samantha Morton, Bill Nighy, Susan Lynch and Corin Redgrave.

-The story concerns two strangers who become dangerously close after witnessing a deadly accident.
-It stars Daniel Craig, Rhys Ifans and Samantha Morton with Bill Nighy, Susan Lynch and Corin Redgrave.
+Enduring Love was released in the United Kingdom on 26 November 2004, by Pathé.
+Reviews were mixed.

 Plot

-Joe has planned an afternoon in the English countryside with his partner, Claire.
+Joe has planned an afternoon in the English countryside with his girlfriend, Claire.
 As they prepare to open a bottle of champagne, a hot air balloon drifts into the field.
 The pilot catches his leg in the anchor rope, while the only passenger, a boy, is too scared to jump down.

 Joe and three other men rush to secure the basket.
 Just as they grab on, wind rushes into the field, and at once the rescuers are airborne.
 Joe manages to drop to the ground, as do the others, except for one who is lifted into the sky.
 They watch as the man falls to his death.

 Recalling the events at dinner with his friends Robin, Rachel, and Claire, Joe reveals the impact the incident has had on his battered psyche.
 The balloon eventually landed safely, the boy unscathed.
 Joe later goes to retrieve the body of the fallen man with fellow rescuer Jed Parry.
 Jed feels an instant connection with Joe—one that, as the weeks go by, becomes ever more intense.

 Days later, Joe, feeling guilty, spends time trying to map out ways that could have saved the man.
 One day, he receives a phone call from Jed, telling him to come outside so that they can talk about what happened.
 Joe looks out of the window and sees Jed standing across the road from his house staring up at Joe's window.
 Joe is reluctant but Jed promises that he will leave Joe alone if he comes outside and talks to him.
 After Jed makes some comments that make Joe uneasy, he decides to leave, telling Jed to leave him alone.

-Not too long after this, Joe visits a local bookshop and Jed shows up, appearing to have followed him.
-Joe is confused and angered by this and tells him that he does not want to see him at all.
-Jed is hurt by this and continues to tell Joe to "be brave" and admit what passed between them at the field.
+Not too long after this, Joe visits a local bookshop where Jed shows up, appearing to have followed him.
+Joe is confused, though tries to appease Jed, but Jed pursues Joe, telling him to "be brave."
+Joe is left rattled, troubled by thoughts of that day in the field.

-Joe then visits the wife of the man who had died and she tells him she believes he was having an affair after the police returned a picnic basket for two that was found in his car, along with an unknown woman's scarf.
-After hearing this, he decides to work out who was with the man on the day he died.
+Joe goes to visit the wife of the man who had died.
+She tells him she believes her husband was having an affair after the police returned a picnic basket for two found in his car, along with an unknown woman's scarf.
+After hearing this, Joe decides to work out who was with the man on the day he died.